ROCm/AMD_Hackathon/robotics/robotics_2025/so101_example.md

     --teleop.id=my_awesome_leader_arm
 ```

-Then you can use the SO101 ARM
+Then you can use the SO-101!

 ## Teleoperate